fabsig/GPBoost/docs/Computational_efficiency.rst

 Adjusting Gaussian process models / using approximate models
 ------------------------------------------------------------

+* **In brief: try** ``GPModel(..., gp_approx = "vecchia")`` or ``GPModel(..., gp_approx = "tapering")`` for Gaussian process models

+* The GPBoost library implements Vecchia approximations for Gaussian processes.
+This option is recommended for Gaussian processes with Gaussian likelihoods and low-dimensional input features such as two-dimensional spatial data.
+To activate this, set ``gp_approx = "vecchia"``.
+The parameter ``num_neighbors`` controls a trade-off between runtime and accuracy.
+The smaller the ``num_neighbors``, the faster the code will run.
+See `here <http://arxiv.org/abs/2004.02653>`__ for more information on the methodological background.

-* For Gaussian process models, the compactly supported covariance functions (``cov_function``) options ``wendland`` and ``exponential_tapered`` can speed up computations and reduce memory usage.
+* Alternatively, covariance tapering (``gp_approx = "tapering"``) and compactly supported covariance functions (``cov_function = "wendland"``) can speed up computations and reduce memory usage.
 The taper range parameter ``cov_fct_taper_range`` controls the amount of sparsity in the covariance matrices and thus the computational cost and memory usage.
 See `here <https://projecteuclid.org/journals/annals-of-statistics/volume-47/issue-2/Estimation-and-prediction-using-generalized-Wendland-covariance-functions-under-fixed/10.1214/17-AOS1652.short>`__ for more information on the methodological background.

-* The GPBoost library also implements a Vecchia approximation for Gaussian processes.
-This option is recommended for Gaussian processes with Gaussian likelihoods and low-dimensional input features.
-For non-Gaussian likelihoods, it currently does not yet scale as well.
-To activate this, set ``gp_approx = vecchia`` to and choose the ``num_neighbors`` parameter.
-The smaller the ``num_neighbors``, the faster the code will run.
-See `here <http://arxiv.org/abs/2004.02653>`__ for more information on the methodological background.

 * Both the Vecchia approximation and covariance tapering are techniques that work well for low-dimensional input features (e.g., spatial data).
 For higher-dimensional input features, it is less clear how well they perform.
-I.e., the GPBoost library currently does not implement a useful large-data approximation for non-low-dimensional input features for Gaussian processes.
 Work on this is in progress.

 *Note: For Gaussian processes, there exist various other possible strategies (low-rank approximations, basis function expansions, spectral methods, full-scale approximations, etc.) such that computations scale well to large data which are currently not implemented.
 Contributions and suggestions are welcome.*